KhaledEemam/KhaledEemam/README.md

 ## Deep Learning :

+•	**Named Entity recognition project** [(Project link)](https://github.com/KhaledEemam/Named-Entity-Recognition-NER-) Worked on a NER task to classify input text tokens into predefined labels using two approaches: one with the BI-LSTM-CRF model and the other with BERT, fine-tuning it.
+Achieved a 96% f1_score and made the model accessible by creating an API.
+Additionally, I developed a Dockerfile to simplify project dependency installation.
+Tech stack used (Python , Pytorch , FastAPI, Docker)

 • **Image Caption Generator** [(Project link)](https://github.com/KhaledEemam/image-caption-generator)

 In this project, I implemented a model that receives images from users and generates captions for them.
 The model was trained using the Flickr30k dataset